In a station or at home, we will have the solution to your problem.

 Taking care of the replacement of the sidelite

-As accredited partner, Glassdrive is in direct contact with many insurance companies and fleets and takes charge of the administrative procedures for the handling of your glazing damage on your behalf.
+As accredited partner, Glassdrive is in direct contact with many insurance companies and fleets, to take charge of the administrative procedures for the handling of your glazing damage on your behalf.

-In addition, with Glassdrive, if your car insurance covers glass breakage, you do not pay the costs in advance, except for the deductible, if your contract includes one.
+In addition, with Glassdrive, if your car insurance covers glass damage, you do not pay the costs, except for the deductible if included in your contrat.

 The right reflexes to avoid another glass breakage with your sidelite

-Keep your distance: when you pass or drive around a mower on the side of the road to avoid the projection of rocks that can break a sidelite.
+Keep your distance: to avoid stones being thrown up from the roadside which can break a sidelite.
 But also when you are mowing at home, remember to park your vehicle further away

 Keep out of sight: never leave visible objects inside your car.
 Even a small item that may seem unimportant to you, such as a shopping cart part, or a phone holder, can attract unwanted attention and lead to a break-in of your vehicle.
 Store your belongings out of sight in the trunk or glove compartment.